AdobeDocs/target.zh-Hant/help/administrating-target/scene7-settings.md

 >
 >Integrating [!DNL Target] with [!DNL Dynamic Media Classic] enables delivery of assets (as part of activities) uploaded to the [!DNL Adobe Experience Cloud] assets folder.
 This integration does not enable access to all assets uploaded in [!DNL Dynamic Media Classic] for delivery in [!DNL Target] activities.

 If you already have a [!DNL Dynamic Media] account, you can supply your existing credentials.
-If you do not have an account, you can request a restricted-use [!DNL Dynamic Media Classic] account at no additional charge from your [!DNL Adobe] representative.
-This account can be used for purposes restricted for use in [!DNL Target] only. 此服務已提供給工作流程需要影像交換功能的客戶。

 >[!NOTE]
 >